 Choosing to worship in times of barrenness is a beautiful and sacrificial act of love and obedience to a worthy Creator.
 By loving Him with our whole heart, and knowing His divine purpose exceeds our current circumstances, we will indeed dance with joy again.

-This devotion was taken in part from Jennifer Waddle’s blog, Lonely in a Crowded Room.
+This devotion was taken in part from Jennifer Waddle’s blog post, Lonely in a Crowded Room.
 (You can read the entire post here.)